Kode-Bolds/EngineMK2/README.md

 # Kodebolds Engine

-A game engine written in C++ and DirectX, developed by the Kode-Bolds
+A game engine written in C++ and DirectX, developed by the Kode-Bolds.

 Team members - Anthony Beacock, Dean Barnard, Jakob Scrivenererererer.